ColDogStudios/ColDog-Locker-Windows/README.md

 ## Disclaimer

-By using this software, you agree that ColDog Studios is not held responsible for any data lost, stolen, or accessed.
+ - By using this software, you agree that ColDog Studios is not held responsible for any data lost, stolen, or accessed.

-Any unauthorized copying, distributing, or selling of this solftware is prohibited.
+ - Any unauthorized copying, distributing, or selling of this solftware is prohibited.

-Do not type any blank or illegal characters into the prompts.

 ## Features